Welcome to the Publication Scheme for Summerstown Dental Centre Ltd.

 Our income from the NHS derives from the contract that we have been given by the PCT and in return we are to see a set number of patients and provide a number of UDA (units of dental activity).
-We are currently a PILOT for the Department of Health until the new dental contract is determined.
+We are currently a PROTOTYPE for the Department of Health until the new dental contract is determined.

 Class 4: Information for patients and the public

 - Healthy teeth